liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices/01-installing-adaptive-media.markdown

 -   Liferay Adaptive Media Item Selector Upload Web
 -   Liferay Adaptive Media Web

-The Adaptive Media Blogs modules are optional.
-These modules apply Adaptive Media to Blogs to ensure that blog entries can use adapted images.
-These modules also ensure that Adaptive Media can process any images uploaded to Blogs.
-Here's a list of these modules:
+The Adaptive Media Blogs modules, which ensure that images uploaded to  blog entries can be processed and adapted, are optional.
+Here's a list of these
+modules:

 -   Liferay Adaptive Media Blogs Editor Configuration
 -   Liferay Adaptive Media Blogs Item Selector Web